6. Importing Kinetics Toolkit#

 The first import can take several seconds; subsequent imports are much faster.

 Lab mode is a convenience tool that sets some defaults for a more enjoyable data processing session in IPython-based environments such as Spyder.
-It automatically imports all installed Kinetics Toolkit extensions, makes cosmetics changes to the representations (repr) of dictionaries, arrays and warnings, and improves Matplotlib defaults colours and sizes for interactive biomechanics work.
-See ktk.import_extensions and ktk.change_defaults for more information.
+It makes cosmetic changes to the representations (repr) of dictionaries, arrays, and warnings, and improves Matplotlib default colours and sizes for interactive biomechanics work.
+See ktk.change_defaults for more information.
 All tutorials in this book use this mode.

 import kineticstoolkit.lab as ktk